HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 - CRON Jobs of Prereqs Checker would follow the new time zone For more information please see: [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks)

+## Logs of the containers

+Currently, mix of logging solutions is being used for each container (i.e.: nodejs logger, java loggers, product specific loggers like for postgres), therefor, the logs are will not reflect the timezone uniformaly.
+So the logs that have been fatched via `kubectl` command, may prints the different timestamp and that might not align with the timezone set to helm chart.

 ## Supported Input Types

 Some Examples: